Cornelius Eady: Works

-Eady's first book of poetry, Kartunes, was published in 1980, with several books of poetry following it.

-He is also the author of Victims of the Latest Dance Craze, which won the 1985 Lamont Poetry Prize of the Academy of American Poets; BOOM, BOOM, BOOM: A Chapbook (1988); The Gathering of My Name; You Don't Miss Your Water; and the autobiography of a jukebox (Carnegie Mellon, 1997).
+Eady's first book of poetry, Kartunes, was published in 1980, followed by several other books of poetry.
+He is also the author of Victims of the Latest Dance Craze, which won the 1985 Lamont Poetry Prize of the Academy of American Poets; BOOM, BOOM, BOOM: A Chapbook (1988); The Gathering of My Name; You Don't Miss Your Water; and the autobiography of a jukebox (Carnegie Mellon, 1997), among other publications.

-Eady's most recent collection of poetry, Brutal Imagination, was a finalist for the 2001 National Book Award in Poetry.
+Eady's 2001 collection of poetry Brutal Imagination was a finalist for the National Book Award in Poetry.

-One of his most popular works, Eady's book Brutal Imagination (2001) comprises two cycles of poems, each confronting the same subject: the black man in white America.
+One of his most popular works, Brutal Imagination comprises two cycles of poems, each confronting the same subject: the black man in white America.
 The first cycle, which carries the book's title, is narrated largely by the "imaginary black man that Susan Smith blamed for kidnapping her two children when in fact she had strapped her babies into the back of their family car and pushed the car into John D. Long Lake and let them drown.
 It took nine days for the authorities— the FBI and the sheriff— to break her story and so the premise is that for those nine days, that man is alive and walking among us, and it's a big what if: What if he could talk?
 What if he had the ability to speak?
 What would he have told us?"
 The second cycle, "Running Man", focuses on the African-American family and the barriers of color and class.
 The title character represents every African-American male who has crashed into these barriers.